Social Security Information

 The SSN is intended only for use in relation to employment in the U.S. It is a taxpayer identification number.
 The SSN does not represent permission to work nor is it proof of U.S. citizenship or permanent residence.

 Please Note: If you are a new student you should wait 7-10 business days after arriving in the U.S. and receiving an approval letter from our office regarding the completed processing of your Immigration Document Review before applying for an SSN.
 This allows time for arrival data from the port of entry and SEVIS to be entered in the primary system that the Social Security Administration (SSA) uses to validate authorization.
+We’ve heard of some students being successful sooner than that, but please don’t be surprised if the Social Security Administration tells you to come back another time for this reason.

-If you are an F-1 or J-1 visa holder but are not employed, you are not eligible to apply for an SSN.
+If you are an F-1 or J-1 student visa holder but are not employed, you are not eligible to apply for an SSN.

 Applying for a Social Security Number